SOPX vs

 How does versioning work in SOPX compared to Dozuki?

 SOPX gives editors direct control.
 Create a new version from any previous version, assign a custom label, edit it as a draft, then publish, archive, or hold.
-If a mistake is found on the live procedure, editors can fix it directly without going through a full version cycle.
+Published versions stay locked, so to push a correction an editor branches a quick draft and publishes, with no mandatory review cycle.
 Dozuki uses a stricter approval workflow where every change must be reviewed and approved before publishing.
-That is appropriate for compliance-heavy environments but adds friction for smaller teams that need to push corrections to the floor quickly.
+That is appropriate for compliance-heavy environments but adds friction for smaller teams that need to update the floor quickly.

 We have workers who speak different languages.
 Which platform handles that better?